 - A. Applicability.
-As of October 29, 2020, no Landlord may request, receive, or retain Rent for a Covered Rental Unit from an existing Tenant whose tenancy began on or before October 29, 2020, in an amount that exceeds the monthly Rent that was in effect on October 29, 2020, plus any Rent increase authorized by this Section 15.09.215.
-No Landlord may request, receive, or retain Rent for a Covered Rental Unit from a Tenant whose tenancy began after October 29, 2020, which amount exceeds the initial monthly Rent charged for the Covered Rental Unit, plus any increase authorized by this Section 15.09.215.
-Rent increases that were instituted in compliance with the Interim Rent Control Ordinance and that took effect before October 29, 2020 shall not be invalidated by this Section 15.09.215. - B. Annual Permissible Rent Increases.
-On or after October 29, 2020, Rent for a Covered Rental Unit may be increased annually, without application to the City, in an amount not to exceed the Percentage Change in CPI, subject to the following provisions: - 1.
-In no event shall the Rent for a Covered Rental Unit be increased more than six percent (6%) every twelve (12) months. - 2.
-No Landlord shall be obligated to decrease the Rent in the event of a negative Percentage Change in CPI. - 3.
+As of October 29-30, 2020, no Landlord may request, receive, or retain Rent for a Covered Rental Unit from an existing Tenant whose tenancy began on or before October 29-30, 2020, in an amount that exceeds the monthly Rent that was in effect on October 29-30, 2020, plus any Rent increase authorized by this Section 15.09.215.
+No Landlord may request, receive, or retain Rent for a Covered Rental Unit from a Tenant whose tenancy began after October 29-30, 2020, which amount exceeds the initial monthly Rent charged for the Covered Rental Unit, plus any increase authorized by this Section 15.09.215.
+Rent increases that were instituted in compliance with the Interim Rent Control Ordinance and that took effect before October 29-30, 2020 shall not be invalidated by this Section 15.09.215. - B. Annual Permissible Rent Increases.
+On or after October 29-30, 2020, Rent for a Covered Rental Unit may be increased annually, without application to the City, in an amount not to exceed the Percentage Change in CPI, subject to the following provisions: - 1.
+In no event shall the Rent for a Covered Rental Unit be increased more than six five percent (65%) every twelve (12) months. - 2.
+If the Percentage Change in CPI is less than two percent (2%), Rent for a Covered Rental Unit may be increased by up to two percent (2%).

+- 3. No Landlord shall be obligated to decrease the Rent in the event of a negative Percentage Change in CPI. - 3.
 Not more than one Rent increase for a Covered Rental Unit may be imposed in any twelve-month (12-month) period, except as described in Section 15.09.215.B.4. - 4.
-A Landlord may impose a Rent increase under this Section 15.09.215 that takes effect sooner than twelve (12) months following the date of the latest permitted Rent increase under the Interim Rent Control Ordinance but such transitional increase may not result in total Rent increase that exceeds the maximum amount permitted under this Section 15.09.215.B.
-Subsequent Rent increases may only take effect every 12 months thereafter.
+A Landlord may impose a Rent increase under this Section 15.09.215 that takes effect sooner than twelve (12) months following the date of the latest permitted Rent increase under the Interim Rent Control Ordinance but such transitional increase, in combination with the prior increase, may not result in total Rent increase that exceeds the maximum amount permitted under this Section 15.09.215.B.
+Subsequent Rent increases may only take effect every 12 months thereafter. - C. Overpayments.

-C. Overpayments.
 In the event that a Tenant household has paid Rent in excess of the maximum permissible increase authorized by this Section 15.09.215, the Landlord shall credit the Tenant for the balance of the overpayment.
 The Landlord may elect to either: (a) pay the Tenant the balance of the overpayment directly in one lump sum; or (b) give the Tenant a credit against the Rent otherwise due from the Tenant to the Landlord over a period of not more than six months.